ShenglongZhou/IIHT/README.md

 # IIHT
-This solver was created based on the algorithm proposed by   Pan, L., Zhou, S., Xiu, N. &amp; Qi, H.D.
+This Matlab solver was created based on the algorithm proposed by *Pan, L., Zhou, S., Xiu, N. and Qi, H.D.
 (2017).
 A convergent iterative hard  thresholding for nonnegative sparsity optimization.
-Pacific Journal of  Optimization, 13(2), 325-353.
+Pacific Journal of  Optimization, 13(2), 325-353.*